Visual Basic data types

 In this part of the Visual Basic tutorial, we will talk about data types.Computer programs work with data.
 Spreadsheets, text editors, calculators or chat clients.
 Tools to work with various data types are essential part of a modern computer language.
 According to the wikipedia definition, a

-is a set of values,
+data type is a set of values,

 and the allowable operations on those values.